 Graduates go on to work in business, service- and product development, project management, technology, web startups and creative agencies.
 This program is built on current market needs.
 You’ll have a great experience and will be well-positioned to find a job when you are done.
 Several companies have committed to hiring students from this program for roles such as:

 - Marketing Specialist

 - Conversion Specialist

 - Marketing Strategist

-Our biggest school and the global head office is located in Stockholm, in Ericsson’s old factories that have turned into a post-industrial design center in Telefonplan.
-Every year the school welcomes over 320 full-time students in 7 different programs.
+Our biggest school and the global head office is located in Stockholm, in Hammarby Sjöstad, close to the water in a brand new building, designed for our needs.
+Every year the school welcomes over 320 full-time students across 7 different programs.